menandmice/micetro_docs/guides/user-manual/access_control.rst

 Overview
 --------

 Access control in Micetro is **role-based**.

-:ref:`acl-roles` are configured with :ref:`acl-permissions`.
+Objects (servers, zones, scopes, IP addresses, etc.) in Micetro are accessed through :ref:`acl-roles` configured with :ref:`acl-permissions`. :ref:`acl-users` and :ref:`acl-groups` do not have direct access to objects, only if they're **assigned to roles**.
+Administrators can control a user or group's access by assigning or removing them from roles.

 A set of :ref:`built-in-roles` are available that should cover most use cases.
 These are :ref:`general-roles`, applied to all objects (present and future) in Micetro. :ref:`specific-roles` exist for use cases where per-object permissions are required.

 Groups, users, and roles
 ------------------------